 First, in Praying We Need Seek God’s Will in God’s Words.

-Colossians 3:16 says, “Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
-So, the most important thing for us followers of the Lord is to focus your efforts on s and pray-read them with our heart.
-When we know God’s demands of us and God’s will in all matters, we should practice and pray in accordance with His intentions.
+Colossians 3:16 says, “Let the word ofdwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
+So, the most important thing for us followers of the Lord is to focus your efforts on God’s words and pray-read them with our heart.
+When we know God’s demands of us and in all matters, we should practice and pray in accordance with His intentions.
 Only in this way can our prayer be listened to by the Lord.
 If we make a pointless, rambling prayer or a casual prayer, the Lord will not listen to it.
 Because in it there is no fear of God.
 Just as we talk to a person who is held in the greatest esteem, we need understand his thoughts before we communicate with him, but not talk to him only according to our own thoughts.
 So, if we fear God, our prayer should be based on the understanding of God’s words.
 That is, we should seek God’s will and what He actually wants to achieve in us from the situation and difficulties we meet.
 When we understand His intentions in His words and then pray to Him, He will listen to our prayer.
-Just as says, “But seek you first the kingdom of God, and his righteousness; and all these things shall be added to you” (Matthew 6:33).
+Just as the Bible says, “But seek you first the , and his righteousness; and all these things shall be added to you” (Matthew 6:33).

 Second, When Praying, We Need Use Our Heart and Integrity to Worship God.